 The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of New Mexico.
-This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or an Idaho registered agent service.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional Idaho registered agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 The agent will also need to be available during normal business hours, which are defined as 9 am – 5 pm to receive legal documents, such as a summons, subpoena, or lawsuit filed against a business entity.

 Can I be my own registered agent in New Mexico?

 Yes!
 Any individual, owner, member, officer, director, etc., of a business entity that meets the above state requirements, can be a registered agent.

 Provided one of the members or officers live in Hawaii, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.